B13rg/B13rg.github.io/_drafts/2020-11-22-DMG-Cart-MBC-Analysis.md

 |HuC-3|?|?|Customer MBC designed by Hudson that adds a RTC and piezo buzzer to the HuC-1|
 ||||[Source](https://mgba-emu.github.io/gbdoc)|

-MMM01 is a “metamapper” in that it is used in game collection (Momotarō Collection 2 and Taito Variety Pack) to provide a boot menu before locking itself down into a separate “normal” mapper mode that only exposes certain banks to the game inside the collection.
+A note about the MMM01, it is a “metamapper” that is used in the game collection (Momotarō Collection 2 and Taito Variety Pack).
+It provides a boot menu that allows the user to select a game before locking itself down into a separate “normal” mapper mode that only exposes certain banks to the game inside the collection.
-To read more about the specifics, including a VHDL design, check out this [wiki page](https://wiki.tauwasser.eu/view/MMM01).
+To read more about the specifics, including an interesting VHDL design, check out this [wiki page](https://wiki.tauwasser.eu/view/MMM01).

+Most of the time, Gameboy cartridges either had no MBC at all or used MBC type 1,2, and 5.
-Gameboy cartridges primarily used the first 5 MBC types, with MBC6 and 7  reserved for special circumstances.
+MBC 3, 6 and 7 were usually reserved for special circumstances and didn't see as much use.
 The different types enabled developers to use hardware like real time clocks, RAM, batteries for saving, rumble, and even a light sensor.
 Multiple memory controllers were made to help control the cost of producing the cartridge.
 While it would be convenient to have a "One size fits all" controller that could dynamically accommodate add-ons and varying amounts of ROM and RAM, it would have been an expensive chip to produce.